 The CINAHL, MEDLINE and EMBASE are three of the most wide-ranging and utilized databases in medical and health scholarship.
 We supplemented this search with use of the AMED database, known as an authoritative resource for scholarship in complementary and alternative medicine.
 The search was limited to peer-reviewed articles published in the English language between 2006-2016.

 Search results were imported into EndNote X7, with duplicate items removed.
 The search was confined to articles published in English with available abstracts.
 All titles and abstracts were then screened to identify articles reporting empirical research findings.
 Commentaries, case reports, editorials, and articles that focused on clinical studies (including randomized controlled trials) or lacked systematic research design were all excluded.
-Articles that focused on the use of self-care (including both conventional and CAM products and self-administered therapies(1)) for sleep disorders were included.
+Articles that focused on the use of self-care (including both conventional and CAM products and self-administered therapies without the instruction from health care professionals as defined by other established research(1)) for sleep disturbances were included.
 Also, articles that focused on co-morbid conditions and use of self-care were also included if they outlined findings relevant to sleep disorders.
 Articles that referred to the use of CAM where it was not possible to distinguish between self-care CAM (e.g. chamomile tea) and professionally administered CAM (e.g. acupuncture) were omitted.
 Similarly, articles were omitted where it was not possible to distinguish between prescription and non-prescription products.
 When it was uncertain if an article met inclusion criteria, the full article was examined prior to affirming inclusion/exclusion status.